-Financial calculators are a type of electronic calculators used in computing financial functions that regular calculators cannot handle.
-Some of the functions that financial calculators are designed to compute include the values of investments, cash flow amounts, loan-related expenses, among others.
+Financial calculators are a type of electronic calculator used in computing financial functions that regular calculators cannot handle.
+Some of the functions that financial calculators are designed to compute include the values of investments, cash flow amounts, and loan-related expenses, among others.

 1. Texas Instruments BA II Plus Professional Financial Calculator

 The TI BA II Plus Professional financial calculator is the perfect calculator for an individual looking to perform advanced finance, statistical, and accounting calculations.
 It comes with lots of functions and makes an excellent choice for persons who may want to use it in a Chartered Financial Analyst® examination.

 When it comes to finance, the Texas Instruments calculator will help a user to compute the IRR, MIRR, NFV, and NPV for the purpose of analyzing cash flows.
 It is capable of storing about 32 uneven cash flows, each with four-digit frequencies.
 It also allows the user to edit the values they key in.

 One aspect that TI’s calculator is really good at is calculating the time value of money and an amortization schedule.
 An individual can use BA II Plus Professional to compute mortgage rates, loan amounts, leases, and savings.

 2. Calculated Industries 3400 Pocket Real Estate Master

 For people who want to solve real estate finance problems, the Calculated Industries 3400 calculator will come in handy.
 It’s much cheaper than other financial calculators on the market.

 The Calculated Industries 3400 is a superb entry-level calculator for individuals who are just getting started in real estate financing.
 One thing that makes the calculator a favorite for many is its pocket size.
 It’s also very easy to use, even for individuals who are not well-versed with financial calculators.

 3. Texas Instruments BA II PLUS